Amaravati, Palnadu district: Early history

-Amaravathi is said to have a continuous history spanning at least 2,300 years.
+Amaravati is said to have a continuous history spanning at least 2,300 years.
 According to the tradition of the Kalachakra Tantra, Gautama Buddha is believed to have visited the Andhaka region (modern-day Dhanyakataka) to deliver sermons.
 During the rule of Emperor Ashoka, the region remained on the periphery of the Maurya Empire, but with the emergence of the Satavahana dynasty around 225 BCE, Amaravathi became their eastern capital, with Pratisthana (modern Paithan) serving as their western capital.

 The Amaravati Stupa, an ancient Buddhist monument, is one of the most prominent sites in South India.
 Discovered by a local zamindar in the late 18th century, it has undergone multiple excavations over the centuries.
 The stupa's origins likely date to the post-Mauryan period (c.
 200–100 BCE), with evidence of later renovations.
 Early sculptures from the site exhibit signs of repurposing, indicating that the stupa's architectural components were significantly modified over time.

-During the Satavahana period, Amaravathi and Sannati (in Gulbarga District, Karnataka) developed a distinct artistic style known as the Amaravati School of Art, comparable to the Mathura and Gandhara schools in Central and Northwestern India.
+During the Satavahana period, Amaravati and Sannati (in Gulbarga District, Karnataka) developed a distinct artistic style known as the Amaravati School of Art, comparable to the Mathura and Gandhara schools in Central and Northwestern India.
 Buddhist sculptures, including images of Vajrasana, Muchulinda Naga, and key episodes from Buddha's life, as well as memorial stones, were crafted in this style, characterized by intricate detailing and unique thematic elements.
 These sculptures were exported to Sri Lanka, where they contributed to the spread of Buddhism.
-Amaravathi's monasteries and educational institutions attracted scholars from across India, East Asia, and Southeast Asia.
+Amaravati's monasteries and educational institutions attracted scholars from across India, East Asia, and Southeast Asia.
 The Ikshvaku dynasty, which ruled the region in the 3rd to 4th centuries CE, continued to support these Buddhist institutions even after the decline of the Satavahanas.
-The Skanda Purana provides accounts of Amaravathi's religious and cultural significance, particularly focusing on the Shiva temple.
+The Skanda Purana provides accounts of Amaravati's religious and cultural significance, particularly focusing on the Shiva temple.